rha12/NADRA-HQ-Data-Science-Internship/README.md

 ## Need Help?
 If you require assistance or have any questions, please feel free to reach out to me via the social handles provided on my GitHub profile.
 I'm here to help and answer your questions.

+## Acknowledgments

+I would like to express my gratitude to the NADRA HQ data science team for their guidance and mentorship during my internship, which made these projects and tutorials possible.

+Happy learning!